pablo-01/ST-Lite-Brite-Copy-Machine/README.md

 # ST-Lite-Brite-Copy-Machine

 Sample of the program running: https://youtu.be/OHX3_yAcVGU

+It's a quick and hacky implementation.
+**Feel free to improve it, and if you do, please let me know.
+I'll be curious to see what you came up with.**

 External libraries:
 - numpy